28. Parallelizing the Algorithm#

 28.1.
 Overview#

-fully leverages JAX’s ability to perform vectorized operations across all agents simultaneously.
+In this lecture, we introduce a parallel algorithm that fully leverages JAX’s ability to perform vectorized operations across all agents simultaneously.

-Even though the algorithm is less elegant, it still converges in a relatively small number of steps.
+The algorithm is in some sense less elegant, but it still converges in a relatively small number of steps — and its parallel nature allows us to exploit the full power of JAX.

 import matplotlib.pyplot as plt